Nosto/wiki-docs/apis/js-apis/popups/listing-popup-campaigns.md

 # Listing Popup Campaigns

 You can use the JS API to list all the popup campaigns.
-This may be handy in situations when you would like to fetch all campaigns and iterate them to decide whether they should be shown or not.
+This may be handy in situations when you would like to fetch all the campaigns and iterate through them to decide whether they should be shown or not.

 ```javascript
 nostojs(api => {